emuehlstein/pyrepeater/README.md

  - RPT_INFO_MINS=60
     - period of repeater info annoucements in minutes (int)

- - ID_WHEN_IDLE=False
+ - ID_WHEN_ASLEEP=False
     - send CW IDs when repeater is idle for a prolonged period

+ - RPT_INFO_WHEN_ASLEEP=False
+    - send repeater info messages when repeater is idle for a prolonged period

- - IDLE_AFTER_MINS=10
+ - SLEEP_AFTER_MINS=10
-    - after this many minutes of inactivity, put the repeater in idle mode
+    - after this many minutes of inactivity, put the repeater in sleep mode

- - ACTIVE_AFTER_SEC=2
+ - WAKE_AFTER_SEC=2
-    - if repeater is idle and becomes busy, wait this many seconds (int) before transitioning back to active state (prevents short key ups from disrupting idle)
+    - if repeater is asleep and becomes busy, wait this many seconds (int) before transitioning back to active state (prevents short key ups from disrupting sleep)

  - MIN_REC_SEC=2
     - minimum seconds for a valid recording (wav file will be deleted if it does not exceed this length)